 How do you share so much content on social media on a daily basis?

 I usually read a lot of articles during the weekend (or sometimes the evening).
 I don’t want to overwhelm people.
 This is why I schedule posts about the articles and tools I found interesting all week long.
+I you are curious, I’m using Publer for that.
 It means my social media presence is asynchronous.
-Just because you just saw me post something on Twitter or LinkedIn, it doesn’t mean I’m actually behind my computer and available to reply.
+Just because you just saw me post something on Twitter or LinkedIn, Mastodon, it doesn’t mean I’m actually behind my computer and available to reply.

 You published this resource X days ago, can you find it for me?

 All the resources and articles I shared are manually added to a “Pixels of the week” article every Sunday.
 There is a good chance you will find that resource on my blog, via the “Weekly Curated Links” category.
 The search on my blog is also not that bad.
 If it doesn’t bring results, I recommend you try the following command in Google: site:https://stephaniewalter.design/ + your request.
 Something like: site:https://stephaniewalter.design/ e-commerce.
 This will help you find everything that I have written on any topic you may wish to read up on.